AdamVictory/grianghraf/README.md

 <strong>Agile Methodology</strong>

-I managed this project's functions and development through GitHubs projects Kanban board, you can find it here:
+I managed this project's functions and development through GitHubs projects Kanban board.
+Each user story was submitted as an issue, and as I finished a sprint of work I then moved across the board from Todo, to In Progress, to Done as required.
+Some of the issues were flagged as Bugs, and returned to once these bugs were resolved.

 [grianghraf - USER STORIES](https://github.com/users/AdamVictory/projects/3)